LBHB/NEMS_PRE2018-03-09/docs/epochs.md

 	0.075   	0.080  		PostStimSilence
 	0.080   	0.0100  	TimeOut

-In the example above, note that some epochs are duplicated but with different names.
+In the example above, note that some epochs have the same name, such as "ExperimentalTrial".
+If the same epoch name appears several times, we call each appearance an /occurrance/ of a given epoch.
+We will be lazy with our terminology and treat all of the epochs tagged the same as being part of the same epoch.

+Note also that epochs may overlap.
 For example, compare the first `TORC_3983` with the first `Reference`.
 This is a way of indicating that `TORC_3983` is a `Reference` token.
 This approach facilitates analysis where one may wish to select all reference TORCs and compare them to all TORCs that occur simultaneously with a pure tone (compare the second occurence of `TORC_3983` with `PureTone12`).

 This set of epochs tells us quite a bit about what's going on in the experiment.
 In the first trial two reference TORCs are played (`TORC_3983`, `TORC_572`), then a tone-in-TORC is played (`TORC_3983`, `PureTone12`), and the animal correctly licks.
 In the second trial, the animal licks during the reference sound and gets a time out.

 ## How signals use epochs

+TODO: This section does not appear to be current anymore? -- Ivar

-A signal object can use epochs to perform two basic operations:
+A [signal object](signal.md) can use epochs to perform two basic operations:

 * Mask regions of data.
 For example, perhaps licking introduces EMG artifacts in to the LFP recordings.
 In this case, you may want to mask all regions in